 And if you are into Molecular gastronomy or molecular cuisine, you know that liquid nitrogen is an important component.
 My daughter’s friend, Alice, attends Salve Regina University in Rhode Island.
 The science department in conjunction with their students and food services decided to celebrate culinary innovation by using molecular cuisine for their main cafeteria.
 The participating student chefs were to dress up as Albert Einstein look-a-likes on the day the molecular gastronomy cuisine was to be served.
 My daughter and Alice spent several days searching online wigs sites looking for a wig style that Alice could wear.
 They finally found an online store that sold Jon Renau wigs.
 This particular e commerce wig store offered well made clearance wigs at really reduced prices.
 Alice decided that if she was going to have to buy a Albert Einstein type wig, that instead of buying a silly looking Halloween type wig, she would spend a little more money and get one she could use for other purposes.
 We all went to eat lunch at the newly renovated Miley Cafeteria that had been transformed into a wild and crazy mad scientist food lab.
 The food was transformed into delicious molecular gastronomy cuisine using not only liquid Nitrogen but also such additives as carrageenan, maltodextrin and xanthan.
 Alice looked great in her Jon Renau “Albert Einstein” wig as she help serve the home made popcorn ice cream.

 Nitrogen is a common molecular component of many organic compounds, many involved in health care.
-For example, the resurgence of sexually transmitted disease has created an opportunity for medical testing companies that offer a home std test.
+For example, the resurgence of sexually transmitted disease has created an opportunity for medical testing companies that offer online kits for private home std testing.
 Nitrogen plays a large role in the effectiveness of such tests in that the reagents used all contain sophisticated organic compounds that permit isolation of the disease markers and enable the rapid response features that these tests require.

 If you’re the type that likes explosions, listen up: nitrogen is responsible for some very big bangs.
 You’ve probably heard of nitroglycerin?
 This is a compound that, like any number of celebrities I could name, is extremely unstable, and explodes onto the scene to make a very loud noise (for a very brief period).